 Be the first to know about great rates

 Simply set up an alert for the currency and rate you want and we'll email you when it's time to buy.
 We track live rates of over 60 currencies to make sure you're the first to know.

-Most bank forecasts show the Euro has been weaker than expected in 2019.
-Banks frequently had to adjust Euro currency pairs (EUR against other exchange rates) to reflect a falling EUR trend.
+Most bank forecasts show the Euro has been weaker than expected in 2020.
+Banks have frequently had to adjust Euro currency pairs (EUR against other exchange rates) to reflect a falling EUR trend.

 Maybe, if the coronavirus pandemic is controlled effectively going forward.

-Let's examine the 5 most likely reasons the Euro will remain weak at current forecast levels:
+Let's examine 5 reasons the Euro could remain weak at current forecast levels: